 If your tablet screen is cracked then you may be covered, but depending on the policy's excess it might be cheaper to get the screen fixed yourself.

-There are lots of providers who offer dedicated gadget insurance for your tech items, including mobile phones, laptops and tablets.
+There are lots of providers who offer dedicated gadget insurance for your tech items, including:

 If you want your tablet to be replaced lickety-split or if you want to cover several tablets belonging to various family members, gadget insurance with cover for multiple devices might be right for you.